 Carcinoma in Situ

-Ductal carcinoma in situ (DCIS): The most common type of noninvasive breast cancer.
-Cancer cells inside the ducts do not spread through the walls of the ducts into the fatty tissue of the breast.
+Ductal carcinoma in situ (DCIS): The most common type of in situ breast cancer.
+The cancer cells grow inside the ducts and have not spread beyond it.
+Left untreated, DCIS will eventually spread into the surrounding tissue (invasive cancer).